carlos4rias/eje-turismo/README.md

 $ npm start
 ```

++ for use the (activate, pass recovery, add new marker), you must config a gmail account, do it in the ./config/utils.js file.

 The app is not finish yet, was a prototype for the software laboratory subject, feel free to improve or use it.